White Paper Local Pro Solutions

 The Static Business

-What most local service businesses are today.
+What most local businesses look like today.

 The Self-Learning Business

-What becomes possible now.
+What's actually possible now.

 § 02 — Why Now